Lapsdiye/lapsdiye/README.md

 <div align="center">

-### ğŸ’« "Code is poetry written in logic"
+### "Code is poetry written in logic"

 <img src="https://raw.githubusercontent.com/platane/platane/output/github-contribution-grid-snake-dark.svg" alt="Snake animation" />

 ---

-**âœ¨ Thanks for visiting my profile!
+**¨ Thanks for visiting my profile!
 Don't forget to star â­ if you like what you see!**

 </div>